How to choose a credit card.

 What is the annual fee?

 Annual fees can vary from card to card.
 Low interest rate cards tend to have a low or no annual fee, where rewards cards can have a higher annual fee, reflecting the rewards that can be earned and the other benefits available like travel insurance or purchase protection insurance.

 Does the card offer a reward scheme programme?

 Many credit cards have a rewards programme.
 Spending earns points that can be redeemed for rewards.
 Those rewards may be redeemable for products, travel, vouchers or even spending at retailers.
 If you use your credit card for everyday spending, look closely at how a rewards programme, especially the earn rates, will reward your spending.
-If you plan to use your card only for emergencies, you will earn fewer rewards, therefore a rewards programme may be of less value to you and lower rates and annual fee may be more valuable.
+If you plan to use your card only for emergencies, you will earn fewer rewards, therefore a rewards programme may be of less value to you and no fees and lower rates may be more valuable.

 Are there extra benefits on the card?